SellaRafaeli/sellasList/README.md

-This is a list of Developers.
+This is a list of Awesome Freelancing Developers in Israel.

+## Backlog
+* Forgot my password
+* Single Profile
+* Search by criteria